 Human Subjects Research.
-Students and faculty conducting research involving human subjects must apply for approval from the Institutional Review Board.
-Application forms are available in the Office of Scholarly Research.
+All students and faculty conducting any research involving human subjects must apply for approval from the Institutional Review Board.
+Application forms are available in the Office of Scholarly Research, Room 210, Administration Bldg. (email: irb@andrews.edu).